akund/retro-6809-SBC/README.md

 a message "send now the BAS file" is prompt before you can send the BASIC file.

 2. A SREC file can be loaded in the memory with the command "l\r" and then execute "g\r".
-Important when another program is loaded, the command "S 20\r" is required to stop the BASIC process and free the RAM.
+Important when another program is loaded, the command "S 20\r" is required free the RAM occupied by the BASIC process (ID 0x20).
 As an exemple, the program [SOKOBAN](sokoban/sokobanC.s19) starting at adress 0x2000 is loaded ("l\r") into the RAM and executed ("g 2000\r").
 [<img width='50%' src='doc/sokoban_screen.png'/>](https://www.youtube.com/watch?v=ke1KYbIA_8k)

+## C cross-compiler
+The PC application "mc.exe" is an ANSI C89 cross-compiler for the [sokoban](sokoban\main.c) program targeting the 6809 MPU.